Day Twenty-Four on the Camino Portugués

 And indeed, this is just what we did.
 We saved 1/2 the pie for our breakfast in the albergue the next morning!
 It was just as delicious the next day!
 The Cafetería Joy brought us much joy on that wonderful Spanish afternoon.

-Needless to say, we found a lovely grocery store in the Centro Comercial, mere meters from the albergue, back on the Camino route, and had only a nice, but hearty salad for dinner.
+Needless to say, we found the fabulously stocked Mercodona, a grocery store in the Centro Comercial, mere meters from the albergue, back on the Camino route, and had only a nice, but hearty salad for dinner.

 We shared our hearty salad with another young, somewhat aimless Swedish pilgrim, who did not know where his journey would take him next.
 I wished I could be as footloose and fancy-free as this young man, free of any of life's responsibilities, taking each step as it came.